tyedem/PyChain-Ledger/README.md

 5. Test the blockchain validation process by clicking the 'Validate Chain' button.

-# PyChain Demo
+# PyChain Streamlit Demo
 For video demo of the streamlit web interface, download `PyChain-demo.mov` in this repository.

-# Streamlit Web Interface Screenshot
+# PyChain Streamlit Web Interface Screenshot
 ![streamlit-blockchain](Images/PychainDemo.png)